Skip to content

 By train

 The closest train station is Canterbury West.
-From there, buses are available by Westgate to take you onto the University’s campus, you can catch a taxi from he station, or its a 20 minute walk (some up hill).
+From there, buses are available to take you onto the University’s campus, you can catch a taxi from the station, or its a 20 minute walk (see above).
 For details on how to get to Canterbury West station visit trainline’s website for up to the minute planning information or book tickets through the widget below.

 By car